[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 Stop here for a moment.
 Feel the weight of what Paul is facing.

-If the majority of Israel—the people to whom the promises were given, the descendants of Abraham, the nation God chose and swore an oath to preserve—can reject the Messiah and be lost, then the Word of God has failed.
+Because if the majority of Israel—the people to whom the promises were given, the descendants of Abraham, the nation God chose and swore an oath to preserve—can reject the Messiah and be lost, then the Word of God has failed.

 The covenant is broken.
 The promises are worthless.
 The oath God swore to Abraham in Genesis 17—“I will establish my covenant between me and you and your offspring after you throughout their generations for an everlasting covenant” (Genesis 17:7)—is null and void.